FujitsuEnablingSoftwareTechnologyGmbH/cmm-documentation/Markdown/cmm-2.0.14/application-operators/3-monitoring-services-and-virtual-machines.md

    - Delete an appended expression using the **Remove** button.
    - Change the position of an appended expression using the **Up** or **Down** button.

 > **Notes:**
+>  * `Function`, `Metric`, `Comparator` and `Threshold` are required fields and can't be
+>    empty.
-  * You can also edit the expression syntax directly.
-For this purpose, save your alarm definition and update it using the **Edit Alarm Definition option**.
+>  * You can also edit the expression syntax directly.
+For this purpose, save your alarm
+>    definition and update it using the **Edit Alarm Definition option**.
-  When updating the alarm definition, you can also change the default time period for each alarm definition evaluation.
-For syntax details, refer to the Monasca API documentation on *Alarm Definition Expressions*.
+>    When updating the alarm definition, you can also change the default time period for each
+>    alarm definition evaluation.
+For syntax details, refer to the Monasca API documentation
+>    on *Alarm Definition Expressions*.
-  * Restrictions apply to usage of time/times and compound alarm definitions.
+>  * Restrictions apply to usage of time/times and compound alarm definitions.
 Please refer to
-    _Release Notes_ for details.
+>    _Release Notes_ for details.

 ### Notifications